nbuddh2/Pixels-to-Predictions/README.md

 Download yolo model (https://drive.google.com/drive/folders/1h77gvTMMIlmoN7Wn4_7URY92-eAcdMHP?usp=drive_link) Download the weights for the project using this link (https://drive.google.com/drive/folders/1VZomK53Dqaq7iHbRNKx4_Ddt0sHaueH_?usp=drive_link)

+## Path
+Add the video input path to the object_tracker.py

 ## Running the Object Tracker
 Now you can run the object tracker for the model.
 ```